 Are You Confident of the Diagnosis?

-Behçet's syndrome is a chronic, relapsing, multisystemic, autoimmune vasculitis.
+Behçet’s syndrome is a chronic, relapsing, multisystemic, autoimmune vasculitis.
 The clinical presentation varies depending on which organ systems are involved (mucocutaneous, ocular, cardiovascular, musculoskeletal, gastrointestinal or neurologic).
-The international criteria for diagnosis require oral aphthous ulcers 3 times in 12 months (
+The international criteria for diagnosis require oral aphthous ulcers 3 times in 12 months (Figure 1) plus any two including genital ulcers, uveitis or retinal vasculitis, skin lesions, or positive skin pathergy.
+Thus, this can fall under the purview of a dermatologist with multiple potential presentations.

 The mucous membrane lesions are typically confined to oral and genital aphthous ulcers.
 The skin lesions, however, can be quite heterogeneous and include pustular vasculitis/pseudo-folliculitis, erythema nodosum and acneiform eruptions.